 Ads for many different products from cars, to perfumes, to clothing frequently attempt to evoke the the elegance, opulence and perfection that the Chateau de Versailles is known for either by using the gardens or the chateau as a back drop or through content descriptions.
 For instance, many advertisements for jewelry attempt to conjure the extravagance of Versailles.
 Frequently the jewelry designs themselves were inspired from the palace architecture and ambiance.
 The Chateau de Versailles exudes elegance and opulence.
 The Hall of Mirrors at the Chateau de Versailles with its stunning crystal chandeliers alone could inspire both high end work in diamonds and lower end jewelry designers who work in cubic zirconia.
-Just recently a friend bought from an online jewelry store a cubic zirconia ring for his girlfriend.
+Just recently a friend bought from an online jewelry store a couple of exquisite cubic zirconia rings designs for his girlfriend.
 He couldn’t afford a diamond set ring, but with the synthetic gemstone cubic zirconia the ring looked just as brilliant and captivating as the real thing.
 It turns out that cubic zirconia has a high refractive index with its dispersion exceeding that of diamonds.
 Also a cubic zirconia is often entirely colorless making it equivalent to a perfect “D” on diamond’s color grading scale.
 If cubic zirconia was available before the time of the French Revolution, perhaps many of the nobility of the period could have been as resplendent as members of the monarchy, but without having to spend exorbitant amounts of money for real diamonds!

 Every year, thousands of tourists from all around the world can admire the beauty of the Chateau de Versailles gardens and numerous fountains.
 Even though the original perspective of these gardens were existing under Louis XIII, his son Louis XIV developed them even more and officially appointed Andre Le Notre who designed the gardens, but also Jean-Baptiste Colbert, Superintendent of the King’s Buildings, and Charles Le Brun, First painter of the King who produced the drawings for a large number of statues and fountains of the Versailles Park.
 Then he also appointed architect Jules Hardouin-Mansart who was the creator of the Orangerie.